-The NONLETHAL SECURITY FOR PEACE CAMPAIGN is born
+AIMS of the NONLETHAL SECURITY FOR PEACE CAMPAIGN:

-The purpose of the Nonlethal Security for Peace Campaign is to reduce the damage of war.
+The overall purpose of the Nonlethal Security for Peace Campaign (NLSPC) is to reduce the damage of war, specifically to:

 - Reduce death and injury in warfare by promoting the use of non-damaging technology in conflict resolution